 Living-donor kidney transplants increase the number of organs available for patients on the transplant waitlist.

 Living-donor transplant offers many advantages for people with chronic kidney disease.
 Donors have the additional benefit of knowing that they have contributed to another person’s life in a very meaningful way.

 - Living-donor kidney transplant can take place sooner, providing a way for recipients to avoid transplant waitlist times of one to four years.

 - Donors and recipients can plan the surgery for a time that's convenient for them.
-Scheduling living-donor kidney transplant surgery also ensures the recipient is in the best medical condition.
+Scheduling a living-donor kidney transplant also ensures the recipient is in the best medical condition.